foliovision/fv-wordpress-flowplayer/readme.txt

 On the right side of this screen, you can see the current visual configuration of flowplayer.
 If you click Apply Changes button, this player's looks refreshes.

 == Upgrade Notice ==

+= 2.3.3 =

+* Fix for ad and popup codes, please check!

 = 2.2.22 =
 * Fix for Amazon RTMP path parsing - plus signs in the path were handled incorrectly for Flash engine